pachyderm/pachyderm/doc/auth/saml_setup.md

    $ pachctl auth use-auth-token
    Please paste your Pachyderm auth token:
    <paste robot token emitted by "pachctl auth activate --initial-admin=robot:admin">

-   $ # you are now robot:admin, cluster administrator
+   $ pachctl auth whoami
+   You are "robot:admin"
+   You are an administrator of this Pachyderm cluster
    ```

 ## Create IdP test app
-Here is the configuration I used for an Okta test app that authenticates Okta users
+This image shows an example configuration for an Okta test app that
-with Pachyderm:
+authenticates Okta users with Pachyderm:
 ![Okta test app config](images/okta_form.png)

-Once created, I was able to get the IdP Metadata URL associated with this app here:
+Pachyderm also needs a URL where it can scrape SAML metadata from the ID
+provider.
+All SAML ID providers should provide such a URL; the Okta metadata
+URL, for example, can be retrieved here:
 ![Metadata image](images/IdPMetadata_highlight.png)

 ## Write Pachyderm config
-This is what enables Pachyderm ACS.
+This enables the Pachyderm ACS.
 See inline comments

 ```
 # Lookup current config version--pachyderm config has a barrier to prevent